horned-html/My-Tat/README.md

 Hello!
-I am planning on having this website tattooed on my body in the form of a QR code.
+I have this QR code tattooed on my body.
+This is the code for the website it links to.
-I think it would look badass.
 Enjoy the website, that is all.
 Website is live at https://amber.tattoo